immersive-web/webxr-ar-module/explainer.md

 }
 ```

-The `XRViewerPose` also contains a `transform`, which is an `XRRigidTransform` describing the position and orientation of the viewer as a whole relative to the `XRReferenceSpace` origin.
+Because the `XRViewerPose` inherits from `XRPose` it also contains a `transform` describing the position and orientation of the viewer as a whole relative to the `XRReferenceSpace` origin.
 This is primarily useful for rendering a visual representation of the viewer for spectator views or multi-user environments.
 Each `XRView` has a `transform` as well that can be used in lieu of the `viewMatrix` to position virtual cameras in the scene if the rendering library being used prefers.

-An `XRRigidTransform` contains a `position` vector and `orientation` quaternion.
-When interpreting an `XRRigidTransform` the `orientation` is applied prior to the `position`.
-This means that, for example, a transform that indicates a quarter rotation to the right and a 1 meter translation along -Z would place a transformed object at `[0, 0, -1]` facing to the right. `XRRigidTransform`s also have a `matrix` attribute that reports the same transform as a 4x4 matrix when needed.
+For more information on `XRRigidTransform`s, see [the spatial tracking explainer](spatial-tracking-explainer.md#rigid-transforms).

 ### Handling suspended sessions